aricooperdavis/lander/README.md

   * [`pygame`](http://www.pygame.org/hifi.html)

 ## Things that we're working on
-We're working on many things:
+We're working on a number of things:
-* Mac compatibility
+* Mac compatibility (the *code* is now Mac compatible, but finding a `Pygame` library that includes the, now depreciated, `Movie` module is almost impossible)
 * Online highscores
 * Links to online educational material
 * Disabling cheating (which is currently possible so that we can skip levels during testing, but we'll not tell you how!)
-* Getting the icon working on the game executable
+* Rewriting the game in [`Processing`](https://processing.org/) for compatibility with other systems and so as not to rely on the heavily outdated `Pygame` module

 ## Screenshots
 ![The titlescreen](http://i.imgur.com/81xPhF4.jpg "The titlescreen")